 So, in this case, we have a simple sketch showing the kinds of marketing that has is going on or could be going on.
 We have got classical outbound marketing, we have got inbound marketing, we have got word-of-mouth marketing and referral marketing and during such a discussion, you may well find out that actually what you have been doing so far, typically, is perhaps outbound marketing and you have completely neglected other strategies such as referral strategies or inbound marketing.

 While exploring your challenge you most likely come up with quite a few potential ideas.
 You always need to be clear about the scope of your assignment – which ideas should you look at now, which can you put aside and come back to later.

-In our case, it probably doesn’t make sense to look at the inbound marketing strategy for now, because it will take longer to set up than the six-month time frame the CEO was speaking about.
+In our case, it probably does not make sense to look at the inbound marketing strategy for now, because it will take longer to set up than the six-month time frame the CEO was speaking about.

-So let’s put that idea on the back burner for now and just concentrate on referral marketing.
+So let us put that idea on the back burner for now and just concentrate on referral marketing.

 See, even really simple diagrams such as this one are useful in defining the scope of an assignment!

 Capture Important Concepts

 The first thing I mostly do when prototyping a new assignment is to build a concept map.
 Concept maps are very useful to identify and capture all the concepts that are relevant to one issue and to put them into context.